Regional Contest Rules

 -

-Pentium III with installed operating system Windows XP
+with installed operating system Windows 10

 or newer, connected to the local network.